Epoch Docs

 Smart Contract Summary

-The EPOCH token contract went live on Nov 12th 2023, deployed by the EPOCH DAO per a snapshot proposal.
+The EPOCH token contract went live on Nov 12th 2023, deployed by the EPOCH DAO per a .

-The EPOCH token source code can be found on Etherscan.
+The EPOCH token source code can be found .

 The EPOCH token is a generic ERC20 token with the following additional functionality: